 Put simply, natural science (or history) illustration is “art in service of science”.
 The artist “uses scientifically informed observational, technical, and aesthetic skills to portray a subject accurately.”
 (The Guild Handbook of Scientific Illustration, by the Guild of Natural Science Illustrators).
 The scientific illustrator is a “Visual Science Communicator” (Diana Marques).
 This title aptly describes the key role of a scientific illustrator -- communication!
 Shapes, anatomy, details, and concepts that cannot be conveyed with words alone, and are often ambiguous in photographs, are visually described by the artist with crystal clarity.

-Personally, I have a fondness for the title, "Natural History Illustration", as it puts emphasis on the stories of the visualized subjects, often complex and interwoven.
+Personally, I have a fondness for the title, "Natural History Illustration", as it puts emphasis on the stories, often complex and interwoven, of the visualized subjects.